Beyond Meritocracy

 1. Capitalist Class Societies Are Maturing, Not Declining

 For roughly 150 years, most of the left has repeated some version of the claim that capitalism is "in decline."[2]
 This has gone largely unchallenged, despite encouraging wishful thinking and complacency in equal measure.
-Since waiting for collapse has yet to pay off, we should try being empirical about it.
+The working class certainly made serious attempts to overthrow capitalist rule in the past century, and came closer than most people now realize.
+But those attempts failed, and the organizations and splinter factions that survived have done far too little to analyze why they failed — preferring, in most cases, to keep waiting for the next crisis to do the work for them.
 Our base assumption should be that capitalist class societies are still maturing, and that the ruling classes have spent the past century getting much better at absorbing and neutralizing challenges to their rule.

 Consider the broad trajectory.
-From the 1930s onward, mass union organizing and the existence of a Soviet sphere generated enormous pressure on states to build social safety nets, public transportation, affordable housing, universal education, and regulatory institutions.
-These gains strengthened the working class and made it easier to refuse exploitative conditions.
-For decades, the propertied classes could do little about this – the class was too well-organized, and an unprecedented economic boom (fueled by postwar reconstruction and cheap energy) underwrote its confidence.[3]
+From the late nineteenth century onward, and with increasing force after 1917, mass organizing and the existence of a socialist movement with state power generated enormous pressure on ruling classes to make concessions.
+Workers' organizations built mutual aid networks, cooperative housing, educational institutions, and health funds; states, under pressure, expanded public provision — social safety nets, public transportation, affordable housing, universal education — partly as genuine concessions, partly to channel demands into forms they could control.
+These gains strengthened the working class and made it easier to refuse unsafe and particularly exploitative conditions.
+For decades, the propertied classes could do little about this — the class was too well-organized, and an unprecedented economic boom (fueled by postwar reconstruction and cheap energy) underwrote its confidence.[3]

-But the ruling classes were learning.
-Even during the boom years, they made inroads: enforcing racial and spatial segregation through the New Deal and GI Bills, expelling communists from unions, pushing white working-class women back into the home.
+But the ruling classes were learning, and the benefits were unevenly distributed in ways that undermined our projects from the start.
+Even during the boom years, they made inroads.
+To use the postwar US case as an example, the New Deal and GI Bills enforced racial and spatial segregation by design.
+Communists were expelled from unions.
+White working-class women were pushed back into the home.
 And the very success of social-democratic reforms generated new tools for class rule.
 Managing welfare states forced bourgeoisies to build enormous legal-regulatory apparatuses, which in turn spread and normalized capitalist relations of production, created a new stratum of professional and managerial workers with expectations of social advancement, and increased public dependence on the bourgeois state.[4]

 The result was not decline but consolidation.
 By the time the postwar boom ended (through a convergence of industrial competition, the oil crises, the Sino-Soviet split, and the failure of 1968) the ruling classes had the tools and experience to roll back earlier gains.
 From the late 1970s onward, they privatized, marketized, and destroyed or neutered the very organizations that had been built on a class-collaborationist basis.
-The working class, meanwhile, had grown dependent on state provision and had largely dismantled its own independent organizations.
+The working class, meanwhile, had grown dependent on state provision and had largely dismantled its own independent organizations, or failed to prevent the undermining of those that remained.

 2. Class Rule Beyond the Wage Relation